jason-christopher/caesar-cipher/README.md

 To run:

 * From the `caesar-cipher` directory run `python caesar_cipher/cipher.py`.
-* The first prompt will ask you for the URL of the Wikipedia page you'd like to scrape.
-Either:
+* The first prompt will ask you whether you want to encrypt (e), decrypt (d), or crack (c) a message.
+Enter the desired command and follow the follow-on prompts.
-  * Paste the desired URL (including `https://` header)
-  * Hit the Return key to scrape the default Wikipedia page.

 ### Tests